 The selection process is very competitive.
 The White House Fellows Program office processes the applications and former Fellows screen the applications to identify the most promising candidates.
 Approximately 100 of the most qualified applicants are selected to be Regional Finalists and are interviewed by eight to ten regional panels, which are composed of prominent local citizens.

 Regional Finalists are expected to participate in an evening and one day of interviews that determine the selection of the National Finalists.
 Travel arrangements are the responsibility of each Regional Finalist.
-The interviews are scheduled during March and April in different cities throughout the country with 10 – 13 Finalists participating in each panel.
+The interviews are scheduled during the Spring in different cities throughout the country with 10 – 13 Finalists participating in each panel.
 Interviews are conducted by panels of distinguished citizens from the city where each regional panel is held.
 Based on the results of their interviews, the regional panels select approximately thirty candidates to proceed as National Finalists.

 All National Finalists are required to undergo comprehensive background investigations to ensure that they qualify for the security clearance necessary for their fellowship work assignments.
 National Finalists participate in “Selection Weekend,” which is three evenings and two days of interviews with members of the President’s Commission on White House Fellowships.
 The Commission provides lodging and travel.
 During Selection Weekend, the Commissioners interview finalists at a location near Washington, D.C.
-After spending Selection Weekend interviewing, interacting with, and observing the national finalists, the Commissioners recommend those individuals it finds most qualified for the fellowship to the President for appointment as White House Fellows.
+After spending Selection Weekend interviewing, interacting with, and observing the national finalists, the Commissioners recommend those individuals (between 11 and 19) it finds most qualified for the fellowship to the President for appointment as White House Fellows.

 - Applicants must be U.S. citizens.

 - Employees of the Federal government are not eligible unless they are career military personnel.

 - Applicants must have completed their undergraduate education by the time they begin the application process.